Ely-tra/Deep-learning-intensity-downscaling/models/TC-net-cnn/README.md

 test_years=(2018)
 ```

-#### Example 2: Multi-Basin with Random Splitting
+- Example 2: Multi-basin with random splitting with 20\% for validation, 15\% for testing and the rest for training:
 ```bash
 regions="EP NA"
 random_split=1
 val_pc=30
 test_pc=15
 ```
----
-## WRF (Weather Research and Forecasting) Parameters
-**Location**: Line 88 of the job script

-Configure parameters for processing idealized storm simulations from WRF outputs.

----

-### Core Parameters
+### **WRF parameters**
+This workflow also provides a support for using  WRF model output to retrieve TC intensity and structure.
+The key parameters for processing WRF idealized outputs are:

 | Parameter                  | Description                                                                 |
 |----------------------------|-----------------------------------------------------------------------------|